Ulcer: Symptoms and Effective Treatment Choices

 Decreased Resistance to Infection.

-Your mouth, esophagus, and intestines are home to healthy growth of bacteria, but your stomach is relatively sterile.
+Your mouth, esophagus, and intestines are home to a healthy growth of bacteria, but your stomach is relatively sterile.

 Stomach acid kills most of the bacteria coming from your food or liquids, protecting your stomach and your intestinal tract from abnormal bacterial growth.

-At the same time, your stomach acid prevents bacteria from growing in your intestines from moving into your stomach.
+At the same time, your stomach acid prevents bacteria growing in your intestines from moving into your stomach.

 Reducing stomach acid changes the pH of the stomach and allows external bacteria to grow.